Poggio Bracciolini: In Florence

 Poggio resided in Florence during 1434−36 with Eugene IV.
-On the proceeds of a sale of a manuscript of Livy in 1434, he built himself a villa in the Valdarno, which he adorned with a collection of antique sculpture (notably a series of busts meant to represent thinkers and writers of antiquity), coins and inscriptions, works that were familiar to his friend Donatello.
+On the proceeds of a sale of a manuscript of Livy in 1434, he built a villa in the Valdarno, which he adorned with a collection of antique sculpture (notably a series of busts meant to represent thinkers and writers of antiquity), coins and inscriptions.

-In December 1435, at age 56, tired of the unstable character of his single life, Poggio left his long-term mistress and delegitimized the fourteen children he had had with her, scoured Florence for a wife, and married a girl of a noble Florentine family, not yet 18, Selvaggia dei Buondelmonti.
-In spite of the remonstrances and dire predictions of all his friends about the age discrepancy, the marriage was a happy one, producing five sons and a daughter.
+In December 1435, at age 56, Poggio left his long-term mistress and delegitimized the fourteen children he had had with her, marrying the teenage daughter of a noble Florentine family, Selvaggia dei Buondelmonti.
+In spite of the large age gap (Selvaggia was not yet 18), the marriage was a happy one, producing five sons and a daughter.
 Poggio wrote a spate of long letters to justify his move, and composed one of his famous dialogues, An seni sit uxor ducenda (Whether an old man should marry, 1436).

 Poggio also lived in Florence during the Council of Florence, from 1439 to 1442.